Update: Feb 2025

 We have 2 kinds of xoi: bean xoi and salt with sauce and meat

-- Bean Xoi: sitcky rice with bean such as corn, peanut, back bean, green bean with sugar on the top
+- Bean Xoi: sticky rice with beans such as corn, peanut, back bean, and green beans with sugar on the top

-- Salt xoi or Xoi xeo: sticky rice colored yellow, topped with fried onion and ground mung beans (~VND 15,000), sauce, pate, grilled pork, beef jerky or chinese sausage (lap xuong).
+- Salt xoi or Xoi xeo: sticky rice coloured yellow, topped with fried onion and ground mung beans (~VND 15,000), sauce, pate, grilled pork, beef jerky or Chinese sausage (lap xuong).

 You can find it at: